nubomedia/nubomedia-paas/src/main/resources/static/bower_components/bootstrap/README.md

 ## Documentation

 Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
-The docs may also be run locally.
+The docs may also to run locally.

 ### Running documentation locally